lzqlzzq/minimidi/README.md

 # minimidi
-Minimidi is a minimal, header-only, zero-dependent(only std), **low-level** MIDI file manupilation library.
+Minimidi is a minimal, header-only, zero-dependent(only std), **low-level** MIDI file manipulation library.

 # Examples
 see `example/`